 Have you ever used the BRRR Strategy?
 Tell me how it went in the comments below.

-There is a distressed duplex that I was chasing.
+There was a distressing duplex that I was chasing.
 I offered $60,000 and the bank took another offer.

 I was disappointed but moved on.
 A few weeks later I found the property was back on the market.